bergwerf/bergwerf.github.io/README.md

 </figure>

 One of my academic specializations is *formal verification* using interactive theorem provers.
-I primarily use the *Coq Proof Assistant*, using which I have developed various formal theories.
+I developed various formalizations using the *Coq Proof Assistant*.
 Developing formal proofs is very challenging, and requires careful thinking about even the smallest logical inferences.
-Below are some formalization projects I did.
+Below is an overview of my formalization projects.

 Main topic                             | Repository
 ---------------------------------------|------------------------------------------